 There is no charge for a Social Security number and card.
-If someone contacts you and wants to charge you for getting a number or card, please remember that these Social Security services are free.
-You can report anyone attempting to charge you by calling our Office of the Inspector General hotline at 1-800-269-0271.
+If someone wants to charge you for getting a number or card, please remember that these services are free.
+You can report anyone attempting to charge you by contacting our Office of the Inspector General at https://oig.ssa.gov.